What is an L-1 Visa?

 L-1 nonimmigrant status is an employer specific, employment-authorized nonimmigrant status available to a foreign national employed abroad who seeks admission into the United States to work for a qualifying affiliate U.S. employer in either managerial/executive capacity (L-1A) or specialized knowledge capacity (L-1B).

 Obtaining an L-1 Visa

-- Obtaining an L-1 nonimmigrant status requires the U.S. employer to file an I-129 Petition for Nonimmigrant Worker with the immigration and naturalization Service.
-The INS adjudicates this petition, ideally, three weeks (premium processing).
+- Obtaining an L-1 nonimmigrant status requires the U.S. employer to file an I-129 Petition for Nonimmigrant Worker with the United States Citizenship and Immigration Service.
+The USCIS adjudicates this petition, ideally, three weeks (premium processing).
 Upon approval, the prospective employee may apply for an L-1 visa at his or her respective U.S. consulate.